sycarion/5eSRDs/srds/a5e/source/a5e_GPG.md

 The exact design of your spell automaton is up to you, and it may resemble a humanoid creature, a boxy contraption, or be a magical construct flowing with arcane energies.

 Your spell automaton is an ally to you and your companions.
 In combat, the it shares your initiative count, but it takes its turn immediately after yours.
 It obeys your verbal commands (no action required by you).
-If you donít issue any, it takes the Dodge action and uses its move to avoid danger.
+If you don√≠t issue any, it takes the Dodge action and uses its move to avoid danger.

 You can maintain this spell automaton as if it was an infused item, requiring both the prepared spell invention and two uses of your infusion feature.
 You can repair your spell automaton to full hit points during a long rest so long as you have access to your tools of artifice.
 You can only maintain a single spell automaton at a time, and if you attempt to create a second spell automaton or fail to maintain one after finishing a long rest the spell automaton falls apart into scrap.